Docs/ Replace AWS Access Keys with Short-Lived Credentials

 Because the ID token is scoped to the authenticated user and is short-lived, credentials cannot be shared or reused after expiry.

-Before any user can assume a role, an administrator must register the Vouch server as an OIDC identity provider in the target AWS account.
+Before any user can assume a role, an administrator must register the Vouch server as an OIDC identity provider.
+Run this once in the AWS account you chose in Step 1 (single account, or the management account of an Organization).

 AWS CLI